 Hurricanes generally weaken and are downgraded to a tropical storm or tropical depression by the time they make it to Hawaii.

 Even if a storm doesn't make landfall with Hawaii, they can pass close enough to cause significant damage.
 For example, 1982 Hurricane Iwa passed by the northwest of Kauai but was one of the most destructive storms ever to impact the island.

 Many people visit Hawaii during the designated hurricane season without being affected by any storms.
 Statistically, the chances of a hurricane or tropical storm hitting Hawaii during your visit are very slim.
 Still, there are choices you can make to lower the risk of a hurricane disrupting your vacation.
 For example, if you're traveling during hurricane season, and especially during the peak period, you might consider buying travel insurance.

-If you're traveling to a hurricane-prone destination, download the Hurricane app from the American Red Cross for storm updates and a slew of helpful features.
+If you're traveling to a hurricane-prone destination, download the Hurricane app from the American Red Cross for storm updates and many other helpful features.

-- Stay in the interior of the home or hotel room, away from windows.
+- Stay in the interior of the home or hotel room and away from the windows.

-- Have a flashlight with you and extra batteries.
+- Keep a flashlight with you and extra batteries.

 - Do not be a storm watcher.
 Wind and rain from tropical cyclones can carry debris.

 - Stay off the beaches.
 Dangerous surf can sweep people away.